 Attention!Notre centre de support est actuellement en train de se refaire une beauté.
 Pour accéder à l’ensemble de nos articles, merci de visiter notre site en Anglais ici.

-We've had users contacting us about whether or not they can name their transfers in their transfer overview and how to ensure their files are ordered in a specific way and while we don't yet have a naming and sorting system implemented in the user interface, there is a workaround you can take advantage of to name and sort your transfers.
+We've had folks contacting us about whether or not they can name their transfers in their transfer overview and how to ensure their files are ordered in a specific way and while we don't yet have a naming and sorting system implemented in our interface, there is a workaround you can take advantage of to name and sort your transfers.

 To name your transfer, all you need to do is add a SPACE to the front of the file name and then that file name will be what your transfer is named in your transfer overview.